 In the Volkskrant of today (Dutch only) a story was published on 'predatory journals' and how hundreds of Dutch scientists have published in these journals in recent years.
 Several news media followed with stories on this topic.
 'Predatory journals' are journals which misuse the open access publishing model to make money.
 A phenomenon that sadly isn't new.
 Luckily there are tips on recognizing these 'predatory journals'.

-The problem with 'predatory journals' is that the 'publishers' present their journals as legitimate and ask forArticle Processing Charges (APCs) without organising proper editorial services and peer review in return.
+The problem with 'predatory journals' is that the 'publishers' present their journals as legitimate and ask for Article Processing Charges (APCs) without organising proper editorial services and peer review in return.
 This phenomenon isn't new but there is an increase in researchers who fall into the trap of these publishers.
-The University Library offers some tips on recognizing 'predatory journals'.
+The University Library offers some tips on recognizing these 'predatory journals'.

-How to recognize 'predatory journals'
+How to avoid 'predatory journals'

 - Check if the open access journal is registered in the Directory of Open Access Journals (DOAJ).
 This is a strongly regulated list.
 If it is registerd on DOJA, the journal is likely to be trustworthy.
 If not: